gskurokawa/Natural-gas/README.md

 - **References/** — Academic references cited in the daily and monthly studies.

-The PDF version of the monthly and daily TTF papers are in the main directory here.
+The PDF version of the monthly and daily TTF papers are in the main directory here as ttf_monthly_paper.pdf and ttf_daily_paper.pdf.